 Collagen Peptides are one way to shore up your collagen.
 How?
 Good question and one that sent me down that good old rabbit hole today.

-Evidence suggests that you will improve and even restore lost collagen by providing your skin with the essential amino acids required to build collagen.
-Of course, you could get many of the essential amino acids your body needs to build collagen from eating yoghurt, cheese, milk, meat and seafood.
-However, the most abundant source of amino acids come from bone, cartilage and scales derived from animal protein.
+Clinical studies suggest that you will improve and even restore lost collagen by providing your skin with the essential amino acids required to build collagen.
+Of course, you can get many of the essential amino acids your body needs to build collagen from eating yoghurt, cheese, milk, meat, and seafood.
+However, the most abundant source of amino acids comes from bone, cartilage and scales derived from animal protein.

 Many of our modern-day cooking methods leave behind the valuable riches of collagen peptides.
-So it might make sense to supplement your diet with a high-quality collagen-boosting peptide to provide your skin with a balanced source of amino acids, especially lysine and proline and glycine, the building blocks for collagen synthesis.
+So, it might be helpful to supplement your diet with a high-quality collagen-boosting peptide to provide your skin with a balanced source of amino acids, especially lysine proline and glycine, the building blocks for collagen synthesis.

 Edible Collagen.

-My interest in finding out more about collagen peptides and their impact on collagen and skin health led me to reach out to Proplenish, an Australian company with a single mission.
-ProPlenish produces edible marine collagen to assist the body in renewing its collagen.
+My interest in discovering more about collagen peptides and their impact on collagen and skin health led me to reach out to Proplenish, an Australian company with a single mission.
+ProPlenish produces edible marine collagen to help the body renew its collagen.

-I’ve been taking Proplenish for a couple of weeks now, and it’s far too soon to tell if it’s improved my skin.
-In fact, the results will vary from individual to individual depending on your overall health and the condition of your skin.
+I’ve been taking Proplenish for a couple of weeks, and it’s far too soon to tell if it’s improved my skin.
+The results will vary from individual to individual, depending on your overall health and skin condition.
 Still, the science does support the inclusion of collagen peptides as a way of improving collagen, so it might be something you’ll want to try.

 Or you may prefer a vegan option, I agree.
-Why not source your collagen through plant-based proteins.
+Why not tip the scales in favour of your collagen through plant-based proteins?

 It’s never just one thing.

-I’ve said it many, many, MANY times.
-When it comes to the health of your skin, it’s never just one thing.
+I’ve said it many, many, MANY times: when it comes to the health of your skin, it’s never just one thing.
 There is no magic bullet.
-But, improving your skin from the inside is a good place to start.
+But improving your skin from the inside is a great place to start.

-And finally, what’s important is consistency.
-Like all things, it’s your commitment that will bring you the greatest rewards.
+Finally, remember that consistency is key.
+As with most things, your commitment will bring the greatest rewards.

 Do you eat your collagen?
-Have you found a formula you swear by?
-I’d love to hear your story, or if you’ve got a question, then why not shoot me an email here.
+Have you found a formula you love?
+I’d love to hear your story.
+If you’ve got a question, you can email me here.

 See you next time,